lishpr/tlog/_posts/2021-01-16-Redis-notes-1.md

 ## Prologue

-Notes is a section where I document things that I learn.
+I will try to get acquainted with some of the latest technologies used in software engineering.
+So, out of no obvious reason, Redis will be my starting point I guess.

-I will start with Redis.
 The good things about Redis could be found on [this Amazon page](https://aws.amazon.com/redis/).
 And I will rely on the book [*The Design and Implementation of Redis*](http://redisbook.com) (Chinese) and the source code ([v2.6](https://github.com/huangz1990/annotated_redis_source), [current](https://github.com/redis/redis)) to facilitate understanding.
 I choose the 1st version of the book that corresponds with Redis v2 as it is a shorter read, and the core of Redis remain the same.

 Okay.
 Let's get started.